quasarframework/quasar-framework.org/source/components/icon.md

 title: Icon
 ---

-The Quasar Icon component allows you to easily insert icons within other components or any area of the screen you'd like.
+The Quasar Icon component allows you to easily insert icons within other components or any other area of your pages, as you'd like.

-You can choose which icon set you'd like to use, simply by including them in a source tag in your `index.html` file.
+You can also choose which icon set you'd like to use, simply by including them in a source tag in your `index.html` file.
 Currently [Material Icons](https://material.io/icons/) (default), [Font Awesome](http://fontawesome.io/icons/) and [Ionicons](http://ionicons.com/) are supported.

 The example below would include font awesome icons.